strongloop/loopback-component-oauth2/README.md

   - false: Do not set up the decision endpoint

 - decisionView (string)
-  - a server-side view name to render the decision dialog
+  - a server-side view name to render the decision dialog.
+The input for the view is:
+    - transactionId: An internal token to prevent forging
+    - user: user/resource owner object
+    - client: client application object
+    - scope: oAuth 2.0 scope(s)
+    - redirectURI: redirect uri after the decision is made

 - decisionPage (string)
   - a url to the decision dialog page.
-It will override decisionView
+It will override decisionView.
+The query parameters are:
+    - transactionId: An internal token to prevent forging
+    - userId: user/resource owner id
+    - clientId: client application id
+    - scope: oAuth 2.0 scope(s)
+    - redirectURI: redirect uri after the decision is made

 - loginPath (string or false)
   - a path to mount the user login endpoint, default to POST '/login'